sn31/SkyDocs/README.md

 * The application allows the user to log in with the email and password.
 * The application allows the user to create a document on the Dashboard page.
 * The application allows the user to click the document and edit on the Editor page with Quil Rich Text Editor.
-* The application allows the user to save the document title.
+* The application allows the user to save the document and styling as a JSON object to Firebase.
 * The application allows the user to delete the document.

 ## Development server